design-juspay/cloved/memory-bank/progress.md

 ## In Progress 🚧
 - Continue with Phase 4 complex components
-- Started Phase 5 specialized components
+- Continue with Phase 5 specialized components

 ## Not Started ❌